shobrook/DeepFCN/README.md

 ## Introduction by Example

 We'll introduce the features of `DeepFCN` by applying it to the Autism Brain Imaging Data Exchange (ABIDE) dataset.
-Our goal is to build and train a model to predict whether a subject is diagnosed with autism.<!--, and to identify functional biomarkers of the disorder.-->
+Our goal is to train a model to predict whether a subject is diagnosed with autism.<!--, and to identify functional biomarkers of the disorder.-->

 ### Loading the Dataset